wethod/learning-center-source/content/dashboard/index.md

 * Yellow alerts have a low priority and can be seen more as advices.

-Hovering on an alert will display a description of the problem.
+Hovering the cursor over an alert will display a description of the problem.

+{{< img-center src="/uploads/2017/08/28/alerts.png" >}}

 [Learn more about alerts]({{< relref "alerts/index.md" >}})